-Before installing the dryer, be sure the location conforms to local codes and ordinances.
-In the absence of such codes or ordinances the location must conform with the National Fuel Gas Code ANSI.Z223.1-LATEST EDITION or applicable Canadian Standards: CAN/CGA-B149.1-M91 (Natural Gas) or CAN/CGA-B149.2-M91 (L.P.
-Gas) or LATEST EDITION (for General Installation and Gas Plumbing).
+Before installing the dryer, be sure the location conforms to local codes and ordinances. in absence of such codes or ordinances location must conform with the National Fuel Gas Code ANSI Z223.1-LATEST EDITION, or in CANADA, the Canadian Installation Codes CAN/CGA-B149.1-M91 (Natural Gas) or CAN/CGA-B149.2-M91 (L.P.
+Gas) or LATEST EDITION.

 - 1. The dryer must be installed on a sound level floor capable of supporting its weight.
 It is recommended that carpeting be removed from the floor area that the dryer is to rest on. - 2.
 The dryer must not be installed or stored in an area where it will be exposed to water and/or weather. - 3.
 This dryer is for use in noncombustible locations. - 4.
 Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply in Section D). - 5.
 Clearance provisions must be made from combustible construction as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 6.
 Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 7.
 Dryer must be exhausted to the outdoors (refer to Exhaust Requirements in Section E). - 8.
-Dryer must be located in an area where correct exhaust venting can be achieved as noted in the manual (refer to Exhaust Requirements in Section E).
+Dryer must be located in an area where correct exhaust venting can be achieved as noted in this manual (refer to Exhaust Requirements in Section E)